SU(2/1) superchiral self-duality: a new quantum, algebraic and geometric paradigm to describe the electroweak interactions: Anomaly cancellation in the superchiral SU(2/1) model of leptons and quarks

 \section{Anomaly cancellation in the superchiral SU(2/1) model of leptons and quarks}

 It is also possible to cancel the scalar anomalies by combining several irreducible representations.
 For example, in the $SU(2/1)$ model of the electroweak interactions, the superchirality condition (1.1) implies that $SU(2)$ only acts on the left doublets (2.8).
-The cumulated hypercharge of the \{right-electron/(left-electron,left-neutrino)\} triplet $Tr(Y) = -4$ (\cite{TM20b} appendix B) is compensated by the cumulated hypercharge of the 3 colored (up,down) quarks quadruplets $Tr(Y) = 3 * 4/3$ (\cite{TM20b} appendix D).
-This is equivalent to the observation that the electric charge of the hydrogen atom (1 electron plus three quarks) vanishes.
+The cumulative hypercharge of the \{right-electron/(left-electron,left-neutrino)\} triplet $Tr(Y) = -4$ (\cite{TM20b} appendix B) is compensated by the cumulative hypercharge of the 3 colored (up,down) quarks quadruplets $Tr(Y) = 3 \times 4/3$ (\cite{TM20b} appendix D).
+This is equivalent to the observation that the electric charge of the hydrogen atom (1 electron plus three $uud$ quarks) vanishes.
 Using (6.1) and (6.2), the scalar anomalies (3.7) and (4.6) cancel out.
-As found in 1972 by Bouchiat, Iliopoulos and Meyer (BIM \cite{BIM}), the four vector anomalies $Y^3$, $Y\;SU(2)^2$, $Y\; SU(3)^2$ and $SU(3)^3$ (5.1) also cancel out in the standard model, separately for each family.
+As found in 1972 by Bouchiat, Iliopoulos and Meyer (BIM \cite{BIM}), the four vector anomalies $Y^3$, $Y\;SU(2)^2$, $Y\; SU(3)^2$ and $SU(3)^3$ (5.2) also cancel out in the standard model, separately for each family.
+Indeed, the complete rank 3 super-Casimir tensor cancels for each family, removing any potential measure anomaly $STr(\lX_a\;[\lX_i,\lX_j])$ in the $A\BB B$ and $A \BB \Phi$ triangle diagrams.